 There is a vast difference between arrest, indictment and conviction.
 While an arrest requires probable cause, a conviction requires proof beyond a reasonable doubt.
 Hearsay may be sufficient for an arrest (think the domestic violence context), but for the case to proceed to indictment or...Read more »

 New York Penal Law 155.30 is Grand Larceny in the Fourth Degree.
 This crime is an "E" felony punishable by up to four years in prison.
 There are many subsections for this offense.
 Usually, however, the crime relates to a theft exceeding $1,000, but $3,000 or less.
-If you steal property from another...Read more »
+If you steal property...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.